by46/recipe/templates/python.flask/{{cookiecutter.project_slug}}/doc/index.rst

+..
-.. {{cookiecutter.project_slug}} documentation master file, created by sphinx-quickstart on Thu Nov 19 22:49:03 2015.
+   {{cookiecutter.project_slug}} documentation master file, created by Recipe on {% now 'local', '%a %b %d %H:%M:%S %Y' %}.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.